-Council supports the greater autonomy outlined in the discussion paper over rezoning decisions.
-As the primary stakeholder involved in undertaking local strategic planning, Council is best placed to consider any changes to its LEP and welcomes its role in the process.
+SSROC supports the greater autonomy for Councils outlined in the discussion paper over rezoning decisions.
+As the primary stakeholder involved in undertaking local strategic planning, Councils are best placed to consider any changes to its LEP.

 It is noted that there is currently limited mention of what the role the Local Planning Panel (LPP) would play in any new process.
 Under the current existing process, planning proposals are required to be reported to the LPP.
 The retention of the LPP in the reporting/decision making process is supported in ensuring that an independent review of the application can occur, and Council believes rezoning applications should be reported to the LPP prior to being reported to Council and a final determination being given.